-Convenient Saturday hours are now available for CT imaging at Barnes-Jewish West County Hospital.
+Convenient Saturday and Sunday hours are available for CT imaging at Barnes-Jewish West County Hospital.

 Additional Imaging Information